 User research serves many purposes throughout the design process.
 It helps us prove or disprove our assumptions, find commonalities across our target audience, and recognise users needs, goals and mental models.
 Overall, research improves our understanding, informs our work and validates our decisions.

-In this complete beginners guide, we’ll look at the many elements of user research, from interviews and diary studies, to and heat mapping and surveys.
+In this complete beginners guide, we’ll look at the many elements of user research, from interviews and studies to heat mapping and surveys.
 Readers will get a head start on how to use these design research techniques in their work, and improve their experiences for all users.

 What is user research?